 Scientists predict the yellow-legged frog could be extinct within decades.

-The Center first filed a petition to add the Sierra Nevada population to the endangered species list in 2000.
-Finally in 2013, as a result of a historic 2011 settlement agreement with the Center that is also speeding protection decisions for 756 other species, the Service proposed federal Endangered Species Act protection for Sierra Nevada yellow-legged frogs, along with more than 2 million acres of proposed critical habitat — but after it had dragged its feet for years on taking next steps, in March 2016 we sued.
-In August we won a settlement requiring the Service to determine whether the foothill yellow-legged frog warrants protection by 2020.
-Meanwhile that year, the U.S. Forest Service had been warned we'd sue that agency for authorizing livestock grazing on the Humboldt-Toiyabe National Forest without considering the potential impacts to federally protected Sierra Nevada yellow-legged frogs, as well as Yosemite toads.
+The Center first petitioned to protect the Sierra Nevada population under the Endangered Species Act in 2000.
+After we won a historic 2011 settlement agreement with the Service (also affecting 756 other species) — feds proposed protections and more than 2 million acres of critical habitat.
+After years of federal foot-dragging and a 2016 Center suit, we won a settlement requiring the Service to determine whether the foothill yellow-legged frog warrants protection by 2020.
+Meanwhile we've also warned we'd sue the U.S. Forest Service for authorizing livestock grazing that could harm Sierra Nevada yellow-legged frogs and Yosemite toads.

-And thanks to our work, the California Fish and Game Commission has designated all populations of the mountain yellow-legged frog as "candidates" for listing, the first step toward a state listing as endangered or threatened.
+in response to our legal action, the feds finalized a recovery plan for the endangered Southern California population of mountain yellow-legged frogs in 2019.
+And thanks to our work, the California Fish and Game Commission has designated all populations of the mountain yellow-legged frog as "candidates" for listing.
+That's the first step toward state protection.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|

 2014 settlement on recovery plan

 2013 proposal for federal Endangered Species Act listing